cookiecutter/cookiecutter-django/docs/2-local-development/developing-locally.rst

 .. note:: In order for the project to support `Mailtrap Local`_ it must have been bootstrapped with ``mail_catcher`` set to ``Mailtrap Local``.

-Mailtrap Local is a Mailpit-compatible local SMTP catcher used to receive emails during development.
-It is a single self-contained Go binary with no external dependencies and is distributed under the MIT license.
+Mailtrap Local is a single self-contained Go binary with no external dependencies and is distributed under the MIT license.

-For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.

 #. `Download the latest Mailtrap Local release`_ for your OS.